jhenager/space-age-calculator/README.md

 # _Space Age Calculator_

-#### _Application made in C-sharp for Epicodus to show understanding of C-Sharp object creation and testing.
+#### _Application made in .NET framework with C# for Epicodus to show understanding of C# object creation and testing.
 It is designed to tell the user their age on other planets_

 #### By _**James Henager**_